 A few months ago – my abuser found me on Facebook, asking for forgiveness.
 He told me that he had changed.
 The thing is – I know that I could offer forgiveness, but I am not about to ease his conscious.
 My history of being in a physically and emotionally abusive relationship is something that I will never be able to outrun.
 But I can stop and tell my story.
 I can make a difference.

 If you are in an abusive relationship – I understand why you stay.
 It’s not simple, it’s not easy.
 I stayed for a year.
 My head went through a wall 41 times, 8 broken ribs, 19 times being strangled, 11 times being smothered, 22 times being punched in the jaw, 128 fights where some sort of abuse occurred.
+And that’s just when I started counting.
 I stayed, until I didn’t.
 I didn’t know I deserved better.
 But I hope you hear me when I tell you that YOU deserve better.